valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

 * calculate colormap images and isocontours from the interpolated data
 * export the colormap images and the isocontours in a [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) (Keyhole Markup Language) file in order to visualize the data in Google Earth

-In several next sections, you can find the results of this task and also a detailed description of individual steps of the implementation which leads to the final visualization.
+In several next sections, you can find the results of this task and also a detailed description of individual steps of the implementation which lead to the final visualization.

 ### Solution